rafvasq/rafvasq.github.io/_posts/2025-06-05-fast-and-furious.md

 - **[PagedAttention](https://arxiv.org/abs/2309.06180)**: vLLM uses this technique which rethinks how memory is allocated for the attention mechanism, drastically reducing memory fragmentation and overhead.
 Instead of storing every token's key/value cache in contiguous blocks, PagedAttention lets the model store these in virtual memory “pages,” allowing more requests to run concurrently without running out of GPU memory.

-- **[Continuous Batching](https://insujang.github.io/2024-01-07/llm-inference-continuous-batching-and-pagedattention/)**: vLLM can dynamically batch incoming requests together — even if they arrive at different times.
+- **[Continuous Batching](https://docs.modular.com/glossary/ai/continuous-batching)**: vLLM can dynamically batch incoming requests together — even if they arrive at different times.
 That means it can serve many users at once without waiting for batch windows to fill up, dramatically improving throughput without hurting latency.

 - **Optimized CUDA Kernels**: vLLM includes optimized CUDA kernels to maximize performance on specific GPUs and other hardware.
 This means better efficiency, translating to cost savings.

 So, with vLLM:

 - You can serve more concurrent requests using fewer GPUs.
-- You get significantly better _throughput_ compared to naive implementations.
+- You get significantly better throughput compared to other engines.
 - You reduce memory waste, letting you deploy bigger models on the same hardware.

 ## Enter **Furious Scaling**: KServe

-If vLLM is your high-performance car engine, then **KServe** is like your pit crew.
+If vLLM is your high-performance car engine, then **[KServe](https://kserve.github.io/website/master/)** is like your pit crew.
 Built on [Kubernetes](https://kubernetes.io/), **KServe** is a powerful open-source platform for deploying, scaling, and managing models in production.

-Where vLLM optimizes how fast your model does its thing, KServe ensures its accessible and running — even under unpredictable workloads, across multiple model versions, and across the cloud.
-It's meant to abstract the complexity of model serving infrastructure while benefiting from all of Kubernetes’ resilience and scaling features.
+While vLLM optimizes how fast your model does its thing, KServe ensures it's accessible and running, under unpredictable workloads, across multiple model versions, and across the cloud.
+It abstracts the complexity of model serving infrastructure while benefiting from all of Kubernetes’ resilience and scaling features.

 ### How does KServe help?

 Some of its key capabilities include:

-- **Autoscaling**
-    Automatically scale model instances up or down based on real-time traffic, including support for scaling to zero when idle — reducing unnecessary compute spend.
+- **[Autoscaling](https://kubernetes.io/docs/concepts/workloads/autoscaling/)**: Automatically scale model instances up or down based on demand - even to zero when idle, which helps save on costs.
-- **Multi-model management**
-    Deploy, update, and rollback different model versions with minimal downtime.
+- **Multi-model management**: Deploy, update, and rollback different model versions with minimal downtime.
-- **Explainer and Transformer integration**
-    KServe can run model explainers or input/output preprocessors alongside the main model.
-- **Advanced routing & traffic splitting**
-    Automatically route traffic to new model versions for canary testing or A/B deployments.
+- **Advanced routing**: Automatically route traffic to new model versions for [canary testing](https://kserve.github.io/website/master/modelserving/v1beta1/rollout/canary/) or A/B deployments.
-- **Built-in observability**
-    Exposes Prometheus metrics and integrates with tools like Grafana for monitoring performance, latency, and error rates.
+- **Observability**: Integrates with tools like Grafana for monitoring performance, latency, and error rates.

+So, with KServe:

+- You can run and manage multiple models at once, within the same system.
+- You can scale those models up or down automatically — even to zero if no one’s using them.
+- You get the benefits of Kubernetes-native features like scalability and fault-tolerance, so your services restart automatically if they crash and scale reliably across clusters.